 Continually Deployed Service-Members Effect on Family Structure

 The choice of a military profession comes with numerous challenges.
-Those who are tasked with protecting the boundaries of their country or ensuring peace in the world must deal with physical overload, psychological stress, lack of everyday commodities, and very often face the need to part with their loved ones for extended periods of time.
+Those who are tasked with protecting the boundaries of their country or ensuring peace in the world must deal with physical overload, psychological stress, and lack of everyday commodities, and very often face the need to part with their loved ones for extended periods.
 The most frequent causes of military deployment include the transfer from one place of service to another, peacemaking missions, and wars.

-One of the recent long-term wars, which required the lasting and largest deployment of US soldiers, was the Vietnam War that took place between 1955 and 1975.
+One of the recent long-term wars, which required the lasting and largest deployment of US soldiers, was the Vietnam War which took place between 1955 and 1975.
 Primarily, from the part of the US and the Soviet Union, which supported the opposing sides, it was meant to “regulate internal military quagmires between South and North Vietnam”.
-However, with time the policy of the USA transformed from being mere advisors into undertaking covert operations such as a bombing.
-During this time, estimated 600,000 American soldiers left their homes to participate in the warfare and 58,220 of them never returned to their families.
+However, with time the policy of the USA transformed from being mere advisors to undertaking covert operations such as a bombing.
+During this time, an estimated 600,000 American soldiers left their homes to participate in the warfare and 58,220 of them never returned to their families.
 Another prolonged war was in Beirut and lasted from 1982 to 1984 (Lester et al. 317).
-The United States also deployed a large troop to Lebanon in order to deal with the Israeli invasion of 1975-1990.
+The United States also deployed large troops to Lebanon to deal with the Israeli invasion of 1975-1990.
 The military force was given the mandate to restore order and give support to the weak Lebanese government.
-The other long-lasting armed conflicts that the US took active part in were in Middle East, mostly in Iran, Iraq, and Afghanistan.
+The other long-lasting armed conflicts that the US took an active part in were in the Middle East, mostly in Iran, Iraq, and Afghanistan.

-Children of the deployed service-members may lack emotional security even more.
-For instance, since toddlers reasonably need both parents in order to feel loved, form attachments, and have a correct behavioral mindset, the absence of one of them may determine their future social and emotional lives.
-With no doubt, this implies that children, whose parent is deployed, will suffer emotionally and may not get all the support they need to grow and develop properly.
+Children of the deployed service members may lack emotional security even more.
+For instance, since toddlers reasonably need both parents to feel loved, form attachments, and have a correct behavioral mindset, the absence of one of them may determine their future social and emotional lives.
+Without a doubt, this implies that children, whose parent is deployed, will suffer emotionally and may not get all the support they need to grow and develop properly.

-Further, having a single parent family when one is deployed tends to create certain disconnect within the family structure.
-Thus, a child who grows without a mother is likely to miss female affectionate treatment which is significant for their psychological development in later life.
-Lack of a mother is more likely to cause a relationship failure when it comes to dealing with the opposite sex as Girls do not get the essential female education and boys do not copy their father’s behavior regarding mother.
-Similarly, a child who grows without a father may miss the male influences which can make it difficult for them to perform certain roles in the future.
-Girls may have barriers to communicating with their male peers and boys feel the lack of masculine qualities and skills.
+Further, having a single-parent family when one is deployed tends to create a certain disconnect within the family structure.
+Thus, a child who grows up without a mother is likely to miss female affectionate treatment which is significant for their psychological development in later life.
+Lack of a mother is more likely to cause a relationship failure when it comes to dealing with the opposite sex as Girls do not get the essential female education and boys do not copy their father’s behavior regarding their mother.
+Similarly, a child who grows up without a father may miss the male influences which can make it difficult for them to perform certain roles in the future.
+Girls may have barriers to communicating with their male peers and boys feel they lack masculine qualities and skills.

-Upon the return of a service-member after a long period of absence, families are predisposed to undergoing certain struggles and changes in their lives.
+Upon the return of a service member after a long period of absence, families are predisposed to undergoing certain struggles and changes in their lives.
 Primarily, it is often a turbulent time for such families as they have to reform into one whole functioning system after such a long time.
-According to numerous studies carried out in this field, negative family functioning and tensed relationship between its members is likely to reach its peak in around 4 to 9 months after a service-member returns (Sayers 110).
-For instance, a service-member may find it completely difficult to fit in a home environment which could have transformed a great deal since her or his departure.
+According to numerous studies carried out in this field, negative family functioning and tense relationship between its members is likely to reach their peak around 4 to 9 months after a service-member return (Sayers 110).
+For instance, a service member may find it completely difficult to fit in a home environment that could have transformed a great deal since her or his departure.
 Lack of suitable, or rather habitual communication and expectations during this restructuring time is often a source of stress and conflict for reintegrating families.

-Additionally, particular mixed feelings tend to occur within the family structure.
-The service-members may feel they no longer fit into their families simply because of the changes that have taken place in their absence such as the maturation of children and their spouse’s ability to go without them.
-In case of war veterans, they may also experience difficulties related to interpersonal interactions such as poor anger management, low frustration tolerance, self-regulation, social withdrawal, and difficulties in coping with everyday functions among others.
+Additionally, particularly mixed feelings tend to occur within the family structure.
+The service members may feel they no longer fit into their families simply because of the changes that have taken place in their absence such as the maturation of children and their spouse’s ability to go without them.
+In the case of war veterans, they may also experience difficulties related to interpersonal interactions such as poor anger management, low frustration tolerance, self-regulation, social withdrawal, and difficulties in coping with everyday functions among others.
 Resultantly, such stressful conditions could lead to strong symptoms of anxiety, depression, and increased alcohol use.
-As for the spouses of the service-members, they may face certain inconveniences as well.
-For instance, they may find it difficult to rebalance child and their own responsibilities, new habits, rules, and worrying regarding the next deployment (Sayers 116).
-Similarly, they may have a difficulty fitting the deployed spouse back into the normal life, possibly a new occupation, home routine, and often getting to discover them once again.
-Moreover, they may fail to deal with the deployed spouse mood changes, find common topics for discussions decide on whom to seek advice from.
-As for children, they may be worried about how their parents are getting along, have no habit of approaching them in case they need permission, advice, or support.
-All of the aforementioned factors have a potential of leading to a divorce on the basis of misunderstandings and the loss of shared goals in life.
+As for the spouses of the service members, they may face certain inconveniences as well.
+For instance, they may find it difficult to rebalance child and their responsibilities, new habits, rules, and worrying regarding the next deployment (Sayers 116).
+Similarly, they may have difficulty fitting the deployed spouse back into the normal life, possibly a new occupation, home routine, and often getting to discover them once again.
+Moreover, they may fail to deal with the deployed spouse’s mood changes, find common topics for discussions decide on whom to seek advice from.
+As for children, they may be worried about how their parents are getting along, and have no habit of approaching them in case they need permission, advice, or support.
+All of the aforementioned factors have the potential of leading to a divorce based on misunderstandings and the loss of shared goals in life.

-Irrespective of these challenges, certain programs have been created mostly within the military bases in order to ease the reintegration of family life structures.
+Irrespective of these challenges, certain programs have been created mostly within the military bases to ease the reintegration of family life structures.
 These support programs and services are often targeted at taking preventative measures, especially during a particular period.
-For this reason, an effective and strong collaboration between civilian and military community is encouraged continuously in order to build, strengthen, or maintain the resiliency of military families.
+For this reason, effective and strong collaboration between civilian and military communities is encouraged continuously to build, strengthen, or maintain the resiliency of military families.
 These measures reinforce during the potentially difficult time of re-integration.